General Trip Planning Information

 Woodenshoe Canyon Four miles down the trail you will run into Cherry Canyon coming in from the right (looking down canyon).
 In the spring there is usually water coming out of Cherry Canyon and running for a mile or more downstream.
 In the fall it stops running down canyon, but I have never seen the spring in Cherry Canyon dry up completley, although I have seen it running pretty low and muddy.
 The next water source is approximatley 7 miles downstream (although in the spring it is not unusual to find water in other locations as well) at an area known as Wates Pond.
 There is a large pothole and spring that usually holds water year round.
 Approximatley 1 mile below Wates Pond you will come to the Hanging Garden Spring, that flows out of the canyon wall on the right and usually has a pool beneath it.

 Dark Canyon If you are coming from the Notch Trailhead, you will usually run into water around the mouth of Drift Trail Canyon.
 There is also water coming out of the pipe near the Scorup Cabin at the mouth of Horse Pasture Canyon, although this water has a pretty bad taste.
 In the spring the water often flows from here to the junction with Dark Canyon and then all the way to Rig Canyon and beyond in good water years.
-In the fall most of this water dries up or gets fouled by livestock and the next water in Dark Canyon is approximatley 5.5 miles down stream near the junction with Trail Canyon.
-There are two springs in the vicinity that are reliable.
+In the fall most of this water dries up or gets fouled by livestock and the next possibility for water in Dark Canyon is approximatley 5.5 miles down stream near the junction with Trail Canyon.
+There are springs in the vicinity that usually run, however we have received reports in the fall of the Trail Canyon Springs being completely dry.
+Water has been found in Trail Canyon and Warren Canyon as well but don't count on it.
 Below there Dark Canyon is dry until about two miles down canyon of the Black Steer Canyon junction in the Dark Canyon Primtive Area (WSA) on BLM managed lands.

 Lower Canyon (Dark Canyon Primitive Area) Usually about two miles below Black Steer Canyon the stream starts flowing year round.